OPEN-NEXT/wp3_pub/T3.2/Documentation & Guidelines/Contribution Guideline_From Project Owner_V03_110GoS.md

 - How you can assign yourself to the same

 Step 4: Make sure the contributors know your wishes and requests
-- licenses
+- Licenses - provide a link to read up on the license
-- type of documentation required
+- Type of documentation required - Provide a link to the basics rules/ or a template of how the documentation should look like
-- color scheme
+- Color scheme
 - Modularity rules, etc.

 Note to the project owner:
 - Make sure the documentation is suitable for different groups of people with diverse knowledge
 - Consider providing useful links to provide more related information
-- maybe also name or try to connect with them personally to get them further involved
+- Maybe also name or try to connect with them personally to get them further involved

 In this documentation you will learn how to contribute for an open source project